Music at Millennium

 Music in the Community

-The Key Stage 2 Choir rehearses once a week and showcases their talent in the community in a variety of different situations.
-This year they have performed at The O2's Young Voices Concert, in the Millennium Village Square, at the Summer Fayre and in a Christmas concert at the Old Royal Navel College Chapel.
+The Key Stage 2 choir rehearses once a week and showcases their talent in the community in a variety of different situations.
+This year they have performed at The O2's Young Voices Concert, at the Cutty Sark and North Greenwich tube station to raise money for charity.

 Millennium also incorporates musical talent into the Christmas and end of year shows.
 This gives children who are not as experienced in performance the chance to build their confidence and demonstrate what they can do to their friends and family.

-As well as weekly class music, Millennium also offers private music lessons from peripatetic music teachers in violin, cello, piano and guitar.
+As well as weekly class music lessons, Millennium also offers private music lessons from peripatetic music teachers in violin, cello, piano, drums and guitar.
 These lessons are timetabled during the school day and children regularly perform in assemblies.